 Dressing for work can be tricky, whether you’re in the office or working remotely.
-Use this guide to get familiar with your office dress code and build a work-ready wardrobe.
+This guide is designed to help you navigate dressing for your professional environment, how to gain confidence in asking for help and how to build a work-ready wardrobe.

 The good news is, putting together a work wardrobe doesn’t have to be complicated or expensive.
-We’ve compiled everything you need to know about dressing for work, along with some tips and tricks to feeling professional and comfortable at the office.
+We’ve compiled the things you need to know about dressing for work, along with some tips and tricks to feeling professional and comfortable at the office.

 Do Your Research

-Everyone wants to make a good first impression, and that all starts with how you present yourself on your first day.
-Knowing what to wear to a new office can be a challenge, but there are a few steps you can take to help.
+Everyone wants to make a good first impression, and that all starts with how you present yourself during your interview and on your first day.
+Knowing what to wear in a new work environment can be a challenge, but there are a few steps you can take to help.

 Ask!

-You can almost always find some clues on a company’s “about us” page or on their social media account.
+You can often find some clues on a company’s “about us” page or on their social media account.
 Look for pictures of the team around the office or at events to see what they’re wearing.

 Observe